-How to Securely Erase a Disk or Flash Drive with Shred
+Securely Erasing a Disk or Flash Drive with Shred

-To protect your privacy, it is always good practice to securely wipe data from your old and unused disk/flash drives in case you lose them, or get stolen, or if you simply wish to give them to someone else.
-Deleting your files (or formatting) won't do the job, since when you delete a file, it is removed from the filesystem index and the storage space is reclaimed, but the data is not actually destroyed.
-Unless the data is overwritten, you can easily recover them using undelete utilities.
+To protect your privacy, it is always a good practice to securely wipe any data from your unused hard disks and USB drives in case you lose them, or get stolen, or if you simply wish to give them to someone else.

-Therefore, to properly clear off your data you'll have to use a specialized program, like the GNU shred.
-Before using shred you should find out the name of your device.
-If your device is a USB flash disk, the name might be something like /dev/sdb.
-You can use the GNOME Disk Utility for that purpose, which comes pre-installed on Ubuntu (as Disks):
+Before using shred you need to find out the name of your device.
+If your device is a USB disk, the name might be something like /dev/sdc

 Units: sectors of 1 * 512 = 512 bytes